RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/at/at-3.3.md

 ## Control Statement

+The organization includes practical exercises in security training that reinforce training objectives.

+## Control Objective

-Provide practical exercises in security and privacy training that reinforce training objectives.
+Determine if the organization includes practical exercises in security training that reinforce training objectives.

 ## Control guidance

-Practical exercises for security include training for software developers that addresses simulated attacks that exploit common software vulnerabilities or spear or whale phishing attacks targeted at senior leaders or executives.
-Practical exercises for privacy include modules with quizzes on identifying and processing personally identifiable information in various scenarios or scenarios on conducting privacy impact assessments.
+Practical exercises may include, for example, security training for software developers that includes simulated cyber attacks exploiting common software vulnerabilities (e.g., buffer overflows), or spear/whale phishing attacks targeted at senior leaders/executives.
+These types of practical exercises help developers better understand the effects of such vulnerabilities and appreciate the need for security coding standards and processes.

-## Control assessment-objective

-practical exercises in security training that reinforce training objectives are provided;
-practical exercises in privacy training that reinforce training objectives are provided.